Leonauna/Educational_CADD/README.md

 Educational tool to bring Computer Aided Drug Design to the class room.

 # Set up environment

+## Setup locally
-The easist way to setup an environment for this project is to use conda
+The easist way to setup an environment for this project is to use [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) package manager
 `conda env create -f environment.yml`
-To activate the environment
-`conda activate CADD`
+To activate the environment `conda activate CADD`

+## Run in binder
+You can run the notebook in binder by following this [link](https://mybinder.org/v2/gh/Leonauna/Educational_CADD/master).
+Note that binder spawn a new container when you launch the notebook so it can take awhile :)

+# Contributors
 This project was coded during the Life Science Hackathon 2019 in London.\
 Contributers are: